matyasselmeci/hpc-annex/design-2.md

 #### Begin Random Vocabulary Interjection

 ##### annex
-A named set of leased resources.
+A named set of resources leased to run HTCondor jobs.

 Note that the set is named, not self-identifying.
 The implementaion may rely on EPs self-identifying in a cryptographically verifiable way, but